kristianmandrup/orientdb-aws-cdk-construct/Hazelcast-AWS.md

 - `containerName` such as `OrientContainer`
 - `logGroupName` such as `OrientLogGroup`
 - `containerRegistryImageName` container image name in registry to be used (defaults to `orientdb:3.1.11-tp3`)
+- `ecrImage` such as `my-orient-docker`
+- `assetImagePath` such as `./images/orient-docker`
 - `streamPrefix` defaults to `OrientDb`
 - `image`
+- `ecsTaskRole` the ECS task role instance to use for the task definition
+- `ecsExecutionRole` the ECS execution role instance to use for the task definition
 - `securityGroupName`
 - `serviceName` such as `OrientService`
 - `cloudMapOptionsName` defaults to `OrientDb`